joshuaheck1/slot_machine/README.md

 <h2>Conclusion</h2>

 <p> This project helped spark my interest and activate the drive to learn Python.
-I went from print("Hello World!!") to a </p>
+I went from print("Hello World!!") to a defining functions, spinnig while loops, and using statements like if and else!
+Think I'm hooked... 🤔 🤣  As always, Thanks for checking out this project and we'll see on the next one! 😎</p>